mzrd91/CMA-ES-Algorithm-for-PEMFC-Optimization/README.md

 3. **Bound Constraints:**
    - The parameters are optimized within their specified bounds.
 The mean values lie within the given upper and lower bounds, showing that the optimization respects the constraints.

-4. **Fitness Convergence:**
-   - Although the summary table does not directly show the fitness values, the provided code snippet suggests tracking the best fitness across generations.
-If the average best fitness across the 30 runs (mentioned as `<average_best_fitness>`) is significantly improved compared to the initial generations, it indicates successful optimization.

 ### Important Observations

 - The extremely low standard deviation and variance for **l** indicate that this parameter may have a significant impact on the model, and the algorithm converges strongly to an optimal value for it.